github/codeql/docs/language/README.rst

 Building and previewing the QL language documentation
 *****************************************************

-To build and preview the QL documentation locally, you need to install Sphinx.
+To build and preview the QL documentation and QL training presentations locally, you need to install Sphinx 1.7.9.
+More recent versions of Sphinx do not work with hieoroglyph, the Sphinx extension that we use to generate HTML slides, as explained below.
 For installation options, see https://github.com/sphinx-doc/sphinx.

 Using ``sphinx-build``
 ----------------------